coinbase/assume-role/README.md

 The URL should serve a POST API that returns a SAML Assertion under the `saml_response` JSON key.

 You can specify your JSON body via an envar that uses the `saml_user` and `saml_password` envars.
-You can specify an body template you want
+You can specify any body template you want.

 Your service should be hosted over SSL since credentials might be sent in the response, depending on your JSON body implementation.
 You could hash the password client-side if you wish to do so in the template envar